AXIANSDO/deploy-api-client-automation-logs/examples/README.md

 - `POST /automations/{automationId}/executions` returns `202` when the log is queued locally for retry

 Treat both `201` and `202` as successful execution submissions.

+The `POST /automations` step is a local registration step.
+It exists because the customer-side API stores automations locally and requires `automation_id` in the execution route.